 Founded in 1962, Wyoming Valley Sanitary Authority (WVSA) has been providing wastewater treatment service for residents of Luzerne County since 1969.
 WVSA’s service area includes 36 municipalities, including 14 member municipalities.
 The original 14 municipalities have council-appointed representatives on the Authority's Board of Directors.

-WVSA has about 95,000 equivalent dwelling units (EDU) in our service area, serving more than 172,000 residents who benefit from our wastewater treatment service.
+WVSA has roughly 95,000 equivalent dwelling units (EDU) in its service area, which includes 172,000 residents who benefit from our wastewater treatment service.
 There are 800 miles of sanitary collection lines throughout our service area and 14,800 manholes.
 On average, WVSA receives and treats an average of 25 million gallons of wastewater daily.
 Wastewater is water and sewage that enters WVSA’s wastewater treatment plant from homes, industries, schools and businesses, in addition to stormwater runoff and ground water.